 And so in the study we did, has globalization gone too far?
-As I said, the answer was no, if we do the right things domestically to enable our people to participate and enable our people to handle remarks.
+As I said, the answer was no, if we do the right things domestically to enable our people to participate and enable our people to handle the transition.

 A final point.
-I want to underline something I said in my oral liberalization should therefore be avoided.
+I want to underline something I said in my oral remarks.

-Even if you were persuaded that trade in the past had been a bad thing for the economy because it had hurt lower income or other groups, I do not see how you could argue that future trade anvthing.
+Even if you were persuaded that trade in the past had been a bad thing for the economy because it had hurt lower income or other groups, I do not see how you could argue that future trade liberalization should therefore be avoided.

 The reason is, as I indicated, we have eliminated virtually all of our barriers.
 Our average tariff is less than 3 percent.
-When the Uruguay Round liberalizations are phased in, you will have no more quotas on anything; textiles, apparel, agriculture products, really hurt American business?
+When the Uruguay Round liberalizations are phased in, you will have no more quotas on anything; textiles, apparel, agriculture products, anything.